NetworkGradeLinux/mion-docs/docs/getting-started.md

 git clone https://github.com/NetworkGradeLinux/meta-mion-backports.git
 ```

-Alternatively, the script `mion/contrib/clone_mion_repos.sh` will clone all of
-the main public mion repos with a single command.

 `mion` provides the build script (cronie.sh) and configuration files in
 `build/conf/`.
 The `meta-mion` layer provides mion distro configuration, and
-`meta-mion-bsp` is were support and configuration is found.
+`meta-mion-bsp` is where support and configuration is found.

->
+[Resources](resources.md) provides a detailed listing of all active mion repos.

-## Basic Usage
+## Basic Usage of Build Environment

 To begin, set up the build environment using the OpenEmbedded init script: